colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

 COLIN:

-We wrote our code in Python using pandas for data manipulation and filtration and plotly express for visualizations.
+We wrote our code in Python using pandas for data manipulation and filtration and Plotly Express for visualizations.

+No one is getting fired ever for chosing these tools.
+They're a safe bet in the modern data science toolkit.

 :::